What is an Adoption Social Worker?

 The best adoption agencies will assign each prospective birth parent and adoptive family to their own adoption specialist, so this person will be your primary point of contact throughout the process.

-To speak with an adoption professional and ask some of these questions today, you can request free information online.
+To speak with an adoption professional and ask questions today, you can get free information online or when you call 1-800-ADOPTION.
 Our adoption specialists will be happy to answer your questions.

 Disclaimer